reunicorn1/collabor8/README.md

-Here's a professional README for your portfolio project, **Collabor8**:

 # Collabor8

 Collabor8 is a web-based collaborative code editor that empowers multiple users to edit code simultaneously in real-time.
 Built using a robust tech stack of React, Nest.js, and Socket.io, Collabor8 offers seamless, real-time collaboration for coding enthusiasts and professionals alike.
 The application features syntax highlighting, code formatting, and a rich user interface to enhance the coding experience.